SAP-samples/btp-azure-opensap/Week2/Unit4/README.md

 > Example: cf custom-domain-map-route mysubaccount.it-cpi003-rt.cfapps.eu20.hana.ondemand.com cloudintegration.saptfe-demo.com.

-> Note: If you don't know your SAP Cloud Integration runtime endpoint, go back to the [previous exercise, step 28](../02-SetupPolicyEndpoint/README.md#endpoint) - don't include a specific endpoint for an Integration flow or REST API, just the basic endpoint without any path.
+> Note: If you don't know your SAP Cloud Integration runtime endpoint, go back to the [Step 2.28](#endpoint) - don't include a specific endpoint for an Integration flow or REST API, just the basic endpoint without any path.

 > Note: Most likely the TXT validation entry (step 14) does not need to be set again and can further be used.
 In this case, certbot will not ask for a renewal of the entry.